 Getting good news: Using health insurance for regular appointments

 Throughout her pregnancy, she’ll have regular appointments to make sure she and the baby are healthy.
-Typically, Megan’s provider will bundle all of her pregnancy charges into a single bill after the delivery, but some imaging and lab work — like ultrasounds — may be billed separately.
+Typically, Mary's provider will bundle all of her pregnancy charges into a single bill after the delivery, but some imaging and lab work — like ultrasounds — may be billed separately.

 Dealing with the unexpected: Using health insurance for surgery

 In addition to being a doting husband and great dad, John plays on a soccer team for fun.
 In July, he takes a nasty fall and tears his ACL.
 John, with the help of his doctor, decides to schedule surgery at an outpatient facility to get it repaired right away.
-Depending on their plan, Megan and John will likely have to pay their deductible if they haven’t met it yet, plus coinsurance for the surgery.
+Depending on their plan, Mary and John will likely have to pay their deductible if they haven’t met it yet, plus coinsurance for the surgery.
 Both amounts go toward their out-of-pocket maximum (OPM).

-If Megan and John have a Wellmark BlueSimplicitySM plan, John’s surgery costs can be easily estimated.
+If Mary and John have a Wellmark BlueSimplicitySM plan, John’s surgery costs can be easily estimated.
 There’s no coinsurance or deductible with BlueSimplicity — just a copay for the surgeon, facility and anesthesiologist with an ACL repair in an outpatient facility.

 Going back to school: Using health insurance for annual care